Organic SEO and Low Hanging Fruit or PPC, Which is Better?

 Conclusion:

-Organic SEO is fine if you;
+Organic SEO services are fine if you;

 a) Have a product that you can dedicate 300-750 words to to describe it’s value.